Sanjivani (2019 TV series): Development

-Sanjivani is a reboot of the 2002 series of the same name and follows the lives of resident doctors Ishani Arora and Sid Mathur at Sanjivani Hospital.
+Sanjivani is a reboot of the 2002 series of the same name, but follows the lives of resident doctors Ishani Arora and Sid Mathur at Sanjivani Hospital.
 Mohnish Bahl and Gurdeep Kohli reprise their roles of Dr. Shashank Gupta and Dr. Juhi Singh.

 The plan for the reboot was announced by producer Siddharth P. Malhotra in April 2019 and was confirmed in June 2019.
 The first look of the series was released on National Doctors' Day on 1 July 2019.

 In September 2019, Mohnish Bahl's wife Ekta Sohini joined the cast as his onscreen wife Roshni Mathur.
-Later, she chose to quit as the track between the two was dropped off.
-Then, Seema Pandey was cast for the role of Roshni.
-In January 2020, Bahl also quit stating his inability to justify his role.
+She later quit, as the subplot between the two was dropped, and Seema Pandey was cast for the role.
+In January 2020, Mohnish Bahl also quit, stating he was unable to justify his role.

 The series was supposed to wrap on 17 January 2020 due to low viewership, but received an extension of three months.
-A three-year leap was introduced in January 2020.
-Following which, Gaurav Chopra was cast as Navratan Singh.
+A three-year leap was introduced in January 2020, and Gaurav Chopra was cast as Navratan Singh.

-The shooting of the series got completed on 6 March 2020.
+The shooting of the series was completed on 6 March 2020.

 Filming

 Sanjivani was filmed in Mumbai, India.
-The set is a forty four floored fictional hospital named Sanjivani consisting of two wings.
+The set was a fake forty-four floored hospital named Sanjivani, consisting of two wings.

-Training
+Actor Training

 Playing a doctor is truly a challenging task.
 It's not easy on any level but it does help when you have proper guidance from the real experts.
 For Sanjivani, we have real doctors visiting the sets and helping us in terms of body language, basic medical terms and things like how a doctor wears gloves, checks the blood pressure of a patient and the right way to hold a stethoscope.
 We will be showcasing different medical cases along with the dramatic element on the show.
 I would like to express my profound gratitude to all the medical experts who have helped us to better our performances in Sanjivani.